-Renascenting Africa: debunking de facto depictions
+Reimagining Africa: Debunking de facto Depictions

-This series proudly displays African women as we are today.
+This series proudly displays African people as we are today.
 Fashionable, intrepid, and with a zeal for life.
 And most importantly, unbothered about an external gaze, unbothered about how we are “seen”.
 The paintings that comprise this series, Renascenting Africa, are for us, by us and starring us.
 If these paintings don’t feel “African” to the viewer, perhaps then, there are deeper internal dialogues that must take place.

 kpọọ m | Call Me